albassort/AVX-512-reST-community-docs/README.rst

 ss, sh, sd
 ^^^^^^^^^^
-These are float types used in scalar instructions
+These are float types used in scalar Intrinsic

 SS = Precision Single (32 bit)
 SH = Precision Half (16 bit)